Experimental investigation relating free-surface features to sub-surface turbulence: Introduction

-It has long been recognised that the deformations of the free surface over turbulence hold information about what lies below.
-A qualitative intuition for near-surface structures near strong upwelling regions has emerged gradually over a long time from observations, experiments and theory \citep[e.g.,][]{banerjee1994,longuet-higgins96, rashidi1997, brocchini2001a,aarnes2025}.
-Progress has been made towards quantifying bottom topography from free-surface spectral properties \citep{dolcetti2016, dolcetti2019} and surface imprints \citep{mandel2019, gakhar2020, gakhar2022}, yet much remains to be known before it is possible to extract quantitative information like gas and heat flux and sub-surface mixing rate from, say, automatic surface-feature recognition by computer vision.
-Machine learning approaches are still in their relative infancy but have shown success in reconstructing sub-surface velocity fields based on surface information only \citep{xuan2023, moen2025}.
+A qualitative intuition for near-surface structures near strong upwelling regions has emerged gradually over a long time from observations, experiments and theory \citep[e.g.,][]{banerjee1994,longuet-higgins96, rashidi1997,kumar1998, brocchini2001a,babiker2023,aarnes2025}.
+Progress has been made towards quantifying bottom topography from free-surface spectral properties \citep{dolcetti2016, dolcetti2019} and surface imprints \citep{mandel2019, gakhar2020, gakhar2022}, yet much remains to be known before it is possible to extract quantitative information like gas and heat flux, sub-surface mixing rate or the full flow field from, say, automatic surface-feature recognition by computer vision.
+Machine learning approaches that tackle this challenge are still in their relative infancy but have shown success in reconstructing sub-surface velocity fields based on surface information only \citep{xuan2023, moen2025}.